-Long Transport

-Conveyance in excess of 8 hours from the moment the first animal in the consignment is moved.

-- Silage additives approved in acc. with Regulation EC 1831/2003 are used in the production of primary products; they are added to feed to improve silage production (e.g. lactic acid bacteria).
-Documentation based on HACCP principles is not required.
-Animal/livestock transport - Every movement of livestock in one or more transport vehicles and all related procedures, including loading, unloading, reloading and resting, until the animals have been unloaded at their final destination. - QS Animals

-QS animals are regarded as animals which are produced of marketed at a QS certified farm in accordance with QS scheme requirements.
+- Long Transport - Transportation which exceeds eight hours from the movement of the first animals in the consignment. - Silage additives approved in accordance with Regulation EC 1831/2003 are used in the production of primary products; they are added to feed to improve silage production (e.g. lactic acid bacteria).
+Documentation based on HACCP principles is not required. - Animal/livestock transport - Every movement of animals/livestock in one or more transport vehicles and all related procedures, including loading, unloading, reloading and resting until the unloading of the animals at their final destination. - QS Animals - QS-animals are animals, that are produced and marketed in a QS company with eligibility to deliver according to the QS scheme.

-You find a listing of general terms and definitions in the Guideline General Requirements.
+You can find a list of general terms and definitions in the Guideline "General Requirements".